 If my mother, Marie, had not married in 1944, but had sought a job as an air hostess with TWA, she would have admired these uniforms too!
 Marie liked tailored, practical clothes and she liked to “look nice”–this was her highest praise.
 I’m sure she would have appreciated the classic styling, but she would have especially liked the unique feature that allowed women to appear at work in their uniform at one moment, the next moment they could be officially out-of-uniform.
 As a smoker, this feature would have appealed to her.

 By removing her hat, then unbuttoning the triangular flap on her right shoulder, a hostess could conceal the TWA logo—thus she would not be on-duty or in uniform!
 Now she wore a designer suit with covered buttons and unique detailing at each shoulder.
-Both summer and winter uniforms displayed this feature.
+Both summer and winter uniforms are displayed in this feature.

 As a group, TWA’s air hostesses worked long days and spent much of the month away from their home bases.
 She needed a uniform which was sturdy but still flattering after long days at work.
 An air hostess also needed her uniform to be versatile since she was limited by how much luggage she could carry on board.
 Company regulations did not permit a hostess to chew gum, smoke or drink alcoholic beverages while in uniform.1